-• Go further - reducing fatigue from bumps and vibrations • Ride faster - energy that is normally wasted suspending your body is converted into forward motion • Take control - customize your suspension feel to float over obstacles and maintain control
+• Go further - reducing fatigue from bumps and vibrations with a superior shock absorber • Ride faster - energy that is normally wasted suspending your body is converted into forward motion • Take control - customize your suspension feel to float over obstacles and maintain control

 • 35mm of active suspension travel